-Amanda's mother peered down at the brightly colored box in her daughter's hands.
-It held a small doll whose main feature seemed to be a cascade of shimmering hair trimmed with what looked like ten or twelve ribbons, clips, and bows.
+Amanda’s mother peered down at the brightly colored box in her daughter’s hands.
+It held a small doll whose main feature seemed to be a cascade of shimmering hair trimmed with what looked like 10 or 12 ribbons, clips, and bows.

 “No. Put it back.”

 “Please, Mom,” Amanda begged, “I really want it.
 I love it.”

 “Amanda,” her mother said, “you have plenty of dolls—and you hardly even play with them!
 Besides, we came here to buy diapers and a birthday present for your sister.
 We don’t have money for a doll today—money doesn’t grow on trees, you know.”

 Just then the baby started to cry.
 As the cashier rang up the diapers, Amanda’s mother fumbled in her purse for a pacifier and her wallet.

 “Oh, all right!”
 Amanda’s mother grabbed the doll and tossed it onto the counter.
 “But don’t ask me for anything else today!”

 Amanda beamed, throwing her arms around her mother’s legs.
 “Thanks, Mom.
 You’re the best!”

 This illustration—which reflects countless similar stories we experience or witness all the time—reveals both the challenges and opportunities we face when it comes to teaching our children to handle money wisely.
 Financial instructions begin even before the first dime gets dropped into the piggy bank.
 How well your children ultimately learn the lessons is dependent, to a large degree, on how well you manage your own resources.
 As Judy and I often remind each other, “More is caught than taught.”